 Hyperextensions Complimentary Exercises

 - Squats.
-Squats are a big power exercise with working numerous muscles in your body.
+Squats are a big power exercise that works numerous muscles in your body.
 Hyperextensions will help to strengthen the lower back in order to lift more weight when performing the Squat exercises.

 - Abdominal Crunches.
 The Abdominal Crunch is the simplest exercise for the abdominal region.
-There are many ways the Abdominal Crunch may be performed, i.e., Swiss ball, decline bench, weighted, cable, on the floor or flat bench, etc. No matter which method is used, Abdominal Crunch is an excellent complimentary exercise and along with Hyperextensions are essential for developing the body’s core.
+There are many ways the Abdominal Crunch may be performed, i.e., Swiss ball, decline bench, weighted, cable, on the floor or flat bench, etc. No matter which method is used, Abdominal Crunch is an excellent complimentary exercise and, along with Hyperextensions, is essential for developing the body’s core.

 - Twisting Crunch.
 Twisting Crunch is one of the most effective exercises as it hits all of your stomach muscle fibers at once.
 As with the Abdominal Crunch, the Twisting Crunch is an excellent complimentary exercise for Hyperextensions.

 - Stability Ball Row-Ins.
-Stability Ball Roll-Ins is a very popular stability ball abdominal exercise which targets the central and lower abdominals and is a great Hyperextension complimentary exercise.
+Stability Ball Roll-Ins is a very popular stability ball abdominal exercise that targets the central and lower abdominals and is a great Hyperextension complimentary exercise.